 Mobile Strategy

-Mobile architecture on the Salesforce platform involves choosing from a spectrum of options — from zero-code native mobile app configuration to fully custom SDK-built applications.
+Salesforce mobile architecture spans a spectrum from zero-code native mobile app configuration to fully custom SDK-built applications.
 The right choice depends on user personas, offline requirements, branding needs, and the complexity of mobile workflows.

 Mobile Solution Spectrum